 A complete refinance allows you to significantly improve your repayment terms, but it also comes with a couple of drawbacks:

-If your debt balances have grown so big that you can’t pay them back, debt settlement might sound appealing to you.
+If your debt balances have grown so big that you can’t pay them back, a debt settlement program might sound appealing to you.

 This option is for debtors who have no hope of ever making it out of debt with less aggressive methods and will have to consider bankruptcy if their creditors don’t strike a deal.